-Dr Rudy Dekeyser is a nonexecutive director of the Company.
-He is managing partner of the LSP Health Economics Fund 2, a EUR 280 million fund investing in medical device, diagnostic and digital health companies in Europe and the US.
+Mr Ian Crosbie is an executive director of the Company since 2019 and the Company's Chief Executive Officer since 2016.
+Mr Crosbie has over 25 years of experience in the health-care sector, both in-house at nies in Europe and the US.
 Besides serving on the Company's Board of Directors, Dr Dekeyser currently also serves on the Board of Directors of Lumeon, Nobi, reMYND and EMBLEM and has served on many other biotech boards such as Ablynx (acquired by Sanofi), Devgen (acquired by Syngenta), CropDesign (acquired by BASF), Actogenix (acquired by Intrexon) and Multiplicom (acquired by Agilent).
 Prior to joining LSP, he was one of the founders of VIB and co-managing director of this leading life sciences research institute for 17 years, during which he was also responsible for all business development.
 Under his leadership VIB has built a patent portfolio exceeding 200 patent families, signed 800 R&D and license agreements, spun out twelve companies and laid the foundation for bio-incubators, bio-accelerators and the biotech association FlandersBio.
 Dr Dekeyser is member of the advisory board of several foundations investing in life sciences innovation and has been one of the catalysts in the foundation of Oncode, a Dutch cancer research institute.
 Dr. Dekeyser holds a Ph.D in molecular biology from the University of Ghent.